 Indianapolis Motor Speedway Museum

 Inside the famed 2.5-mile loop, find a museum dedicated to motorsports and especially the legendary Indianapolis 500.
-The Indianapolis Motor Speedway Museum offers several specialized tours for motor sports fans, the Kiss the Bricks tour and the Golf Course Private Tour.
+The Indianapolis Motor Speedway Museum offers several specialized tours for motorsports fans, including the Kiss the Bricks tour and the Golf Course Private Tour.

-Located at 4750 W 16th St. Seasonal hours: March to October from 9 a.m. to 5 p.m. and November to February 10 a.m. to 3 p.m.
-Adult admission is $15 and $8 for youth between the ages of 6 and 15.
+Located at 4750 W 16th St. Open daily from 9 a.m. to 5 p.m.
+Adult admission is $25 and $18 for youth between the ages of 6 and 15.
 Tickets are free for the first child 5 and younger ($2 for additional children 5 and younger).
-Additional tours are available, check its website for more information.
+Additional tours are available; check its website for more information.

 Indianapolis Colts at the Lucas Oil Stadium

-The home to the Indianapolis Colts.
-Take the family to a NFL football game at a stadium with an retractable roof while in Indy.
+The home of the Indianapolis Colts.
+Take the family to an NFL football game at a stadium with a retractable roof while in Indy.

 Conner Prairie